Hypoglycemia (or hypoglycemia) is a condition that occurs when blood sugar levels are too low.

 Hypoglycemia can occur in people with diabetes if the body produces too much insulin.

-Insulin is a hormone that breaks down sugar so you can use it as energy.
+Insulin is a hormone that breaks down sugar so that you can use it as energy.
 You may also have hypoglycemia if you have diabetes and take too much insulin.

 - A feeling of extreme hunger